History of the Nagas

-During the 1830's, the British dispatched several expeditionary forces to Assam in order to solidify their control over the region; in 1845, British officials signed a non-aggression pact with several Naga chiefs to bring an end to Naga raids on British-controlled territory in Assam.
+During the 1830s, the British dispatched several expeditionary forces to Assam in order to solidify their control over the region; in 1845, British officials signed a non-aggression pact with several Naga chiefs to bring an end to Naga raids on British-controlled territory in Assam.
 However, the Naga violated the agreement and continued to launch raids on British-controlled territories.
-During the 19th century, British attempts to subdue the Naga tribes and abolish traditional Naga practises such as headhunting and intertribal violence were resisted with guerrilla tactics from the Naga, in particular the Angami Naga.
+During the 19th century, British attempts to subdue the Naga tribes and abolish traditional Naga practices such as headhunting and intertribal violence were resisted with guerrilla tactics from the Naga, in particular the Angami Naga.
 The colonial authorities responded by launching a series of successive punitive expeditions, which brought this resistance to an end.

 During World War I, 2,000 Nagas enlisted in the British Indian Army (BIA) and served in the Western Front.
 In World War II, a larger number of Nagas enlisted in the BIA and fought in the Burma campaign against invading Japanese forces.
-After India became independent from British rule in 1947, the Naga became Indian citizens, though an ongoing ethnic conflict exists in the region since 1958.
+After India became independent from British rule in 1947, the Naga became Indian citizens, though an ongoing ethnic conflict has existed in the region since 1958.